gandham-santhosh/sakhi-utility-service/README.md

 #### Request

-Required inputs are 'text', 'audio', 'source_language', 'target_language' and 'target_format'.
+Required inputs are 'input.text', 'input.audio', 'input.language', 'output.language' and 'output.format'.

-Either of the 'text'(string) or 'audio'(string) should be present.
+Either of the 'text'(string) or 'audio'(string) should be present in the 'input'.
 If both the values are given, exception is thrown.
-Another requirement is that the 'source_language' should be same as the one given in text and audio (i.e, if you pass English as 'source_language', then your 'text'/'audio' should contain queries in English language).
+Another requirement is that the 'input.language' should be same as the one given in text and audio (i.e, if you pass English as 'input.language', then your 'text'/'audio' should contain queries in English language).
 The audio should either contain a publicly downloadable url of mp3 file or base64 encoded text of the mp3.
-If 'target_language' is not passed in the request, 'English' will be chosen.
-If 'target_format' is not passed in the request, 'text' will be chosen.
+If 'output.language' is not passed in the request, 'English' will be chosen.
+If 'output.format' is not passed in the request, 'text' will be chosen.

 ```json
 {